Extract Data from PDFs to Airtable using OpenAI

 5. Click Confirm to save and close the dialog.

-The message sent to OpenAI will now include each invoice when the integration runs.
+The message sent to OpenAI will now include each PDF document when the integration runs.

 1. Click Save and Run in the bottom right corner to proceed to the next step.